FleSpeech: Flexibly Controllable Speech Generation with Various Prompts: Method

 To address the scarcity of multimodal data, we propose a three-stage training strategy.
 We use two types of data: 50,000 hours of large-scale low-expressivity speech data from LibriHeavy and 616 hours of high-expressivity speech data collected from the open-source dataset.

 In the first stage, the model is trained on a combination of two datasets to achieve basic speech synthesis capabilities with the large-scale corpus ensuring stability.
 In the second stage, the model is fine-tuned on high-expressive data to achieve domain alignment.
 In the third stage, we freeze the generation model backbone and start training the multimodal encoder to enable the model to support modal inputs other than speech prompts.
 Notably, during this stage, the multimodal prompt encoder is updated with the generation loss in addition to the diffusion loss.
+The details of the training objective can be found in Appendix~\ref{append:loss_function}.